Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 If they don’t and you continue with the relationship, then you are abusing yourself.

 No one is perfect.
-Most people have attachment issues and unhealed wounds, including ourselves.
-Through self-love, relationship honesty, care for each other and transparent communication, you can grow healthily in love together if you BOTH share GOOD core characters.
+Most people, including ourselves, have attachment issues and unhealed wounds.
+Through self-love, relationship honesty, care for each other, and transparent communication, you can grow healthily in love together if you share good core characteristics.
 You can lead the way with healthy boundaries to create greater trust, connection, and care.

 In Conclusion

-What I have shared with you today are qualities and truths that apply to ALL relationships – friendships, associates, close family members and of course our intimate love relationships.
+What I have shared with you today are qualities and truths that apply to ALL relationships—friendships, associates, close family members, and, of course, intimate love relationships.

-This popular course helps improve ALL relationships in your Life, even if you are not ready to date!
+This popular course helps improve ALL relationships, even if you are not ready to date!

 And…

-If you have been feeling jaded, and wish to overhaul your health and refresh your appearance – which will have profound effects on your feelings of well-being – then I’d love to have you join me in my upcoming Quantum Makeover 4-week Course!
+If you have been feeling jaded and wish to overhaul your health and refresh your appearance – which will profoundly affect your well-being – then I’d love to have you join me in my upcoming Quantum Makeover 4-week Course!

 I’m SO excited about offering this to the ladies in our wonderful Community!

 Was today’s article helpful?
-Did it give you some powerful realisations?
+Did it give you some powerful realizations?

 I hope so!
 As always, I look forward to answering your comments and questions below.